wahidstephen/RazorPay-Integration-Web/README.md

 ## How to run the client code (React.JS)

-**n the project directory, open a new terminal session and you can run:**
+**In the project directory, open a new terminal session and you can run:**

 ### `cd rzrpay-client`